Networking

 ip address

-The netplan configuration is located in /etc/netplan
+Netplan configuration files are located in /etc/netplan

 cd /etc/netplan

-sudo vi 01-network-manager-all.yaml
+sudo vi 02-main-nic.yaml

 add a section like: